Remote fan temperature switch

 Fitting the switch

 Fitting the switch is very straight forward.
 All that needs to be done is to find a way of getting the copper "blob" at the end of the capillary into the hot water in the radiator hose, without causing a leak.

 OK, now for the truth.
 First point - to do this on an Excel, you need to take the bonnet off.
 It's front hinged and nicely blocks access to the radiator & hoses in the up position.
 Fortunately, it's held by just two bolts or nuts on threaded rods + a hydraulic ram which should just pop off.

 Once the bonnet is off, the radiator top hose is easily accessible from the front of the car.

 Pacet's instructions suggest putting the "blob" into the section of top hose connected directly to the radiator, on an Excel this is easier said than done so I opted to insert it around the metal carrier for the failed otterswitch.

 Mounting the controller is the most nerve-wracking part of the whole exercise.
 Having bent the mounting bracket back from a 90° angle to almost horizontal, two pilot holes need to be drilled into the bodywork so that it can be attached.
 Once these are drilled, the bracket can be clamped to the controller and then screwed, or riveted, onto the bodywork.

 Two short extensions were needed for the wiring loom, to connect the original otterswitch blade connectors to the two connectors on the control module.
 Polarity doesn't matter as it's simply switching the power on or off.

-Pacet's instructions suggest running the car until the temperate reads 5-10 degress above the normal temperature and then turning the controller adjustment until the fan cut in and run for about 30 seconds to lower the temperature.
+Pacet's instructions suggest running the car until the temperate reads 5-10 degrees above the normal temperature and then turning the controller adjustment until the fan cuts in and run for about 30 seconds to lower the temperature.
 That's exactly what I did, and it seems to be working.
 Recently I've encountered a lot of heavy traffic and the fans have been cutting and out just fine.